alphagov/government-service-design-manual/kpis/completionrate.md

 When users are unable to complete a digital transaction it can lead to avoidable contact through other channels.
 This in turn leads to low levels of digital take-up and customer satisfaction, and a higher cost per transaction.

-Measuring end-to-end completion rates helps identify whether users have problems completing a transaction; subsequent analysis of drop-out rates at each step of a transaction can then pinpoint the specific processes that users are unable to complete.
+Measuring end-to-end completion rates helps identify whether users have problems completing a transaction; subsequent analysis of drop-out rates at each step of a transaction can then pinpoint the specific processes that users fail to complete.

 ## How to measure completion rate

 The end-to-end completion rate can be calculated as the number of completed transactions divided by the number of started transactions; it is expressed as a percentage.

-### Before the transaction starts
+Before the transaction starts

-Users should be told clearly what the outcome of the transaction will be, who can use it, how long it is likely to take, and what they will need to complete it (eg a reference number or credit card) before the transaction start point.
+Users should be told clearly what the outcome of the transaction will be, who can use it, how long it is likely to take, and what they will need to complete it (eg a reference number or credit card) before the transaction has started.
 They will also need to be provided with the eligibility criteria and the costs to complete the transaction.
-This will help to reduce the dropout rate later in the transaction.
+This will help to reduce dropouts later in the transaction.

-Typically this information will be given on a single introduction page.
+Typically this information will be given on a single page.
 In some cases, there may be a set of pages that checks a user’s eligibility based on information they provide.

-It will not be possible to bypass introduction pages via links or search engine results.
-Users who try to access the start page directly should be referred back to the introduction page.
+It should not be possible to bypass start pages via links or search engine results.
+Users who try to access another transaction page directly should be referred back to the start page, unless they are resuming a previously saved transaction.

 ### Start and end points

 Transactions will begin and end on GOV.UK to allow GDS to monitor completion rates.

-Transactions started will be defined as the number of referrals from the introduction page to the start page.
+Transactions started will be defined as the number proceeding through the process from the start page.
 Transactions completed is the number of referrals to the end page.

-This data will be freely shared with service managers.
+This data will be shared with service managers.

 [IMAGE TO BE ADDED]